Keyboard shortcuts

 Shader Interface Attributes

-Wyn uses attributes to define the interface between vertex and fragment shaders, using SPIR-V builtin names for GPU built-in variables.
+Wyn uses attributes to define the interface between shader stages and the GPU pipeline.

 Shader Identification